List of New X-Men story arcs: Quest for Magik

 The Institute students are transported from the school into Limbo by Belasco.
 He tortures several of the students, questioning them on the whereabouts of Illyana Rasputin.
-The few students who evaded Belasco's capture, including Blindfold, Rockslide, Anole and Pixie, are attacked by a group of Belasco's monsters, but are rescued by Illyana who offers her help.
+The few students who evaded Belasco's capture, including Blindfold, Rockslide, Anole, and Pixie, are attacked by a group of Belasco's monsters, but are rescued by Illyana who offers her help.

-Illyana reveals that she can defeat Belasco with a Soulsword, but having lost her own, she persuades Pixie to allow her to create a new one from her soul.
+Illyana reveals that she can defeat Belasco with her Soulsword, but having lost her own, she persuades Pixie to allow her to create a new one from her soul.
 Illyana tells the students that Pixie, who now has a "soul dagger" created from the fraction of her innocence and soul, is the key to stopping Belasco.

 Pixie kills Belasco with her Soulknife, losing more of her innocence.
 Illyana attempts to steal the rest of Pixie's soul, but memories of her past self come back when Colossus speaks to her.
 She sends the X-Men and students home, then retakes the throne of Limbo.
 At the institute, Anole and Pixie are made members of the New X-Men.